 To configure an unauthenticated SMB share, click Wizard, then click the Next button twice to display the screen shown in Figure 10.4.2.
 Complete the following fields in this screen:

-- Share name: enter a name for the share that is useful to you.
+- Share name: enter a name for the share that is useful.
 In this example, the share is named smb_insecure.

-- Click the button for Windows (SMB) and check the box for Allow Guest.
+- Click the button for Windows (SMB) and enable the Allow Guest option.

 - Click the Ownership button.
 Click the drop-down User menu and select nobody.
 Click the Return button to return to the previous screen.

 - Click the Add button.
-If you forget to do this, the share will not be created.
+If this step is forgotten, the share will not be created.
 Clicking the Add button adds an entry to the Name frame with the name that was entered in Share name.

 Click the Next button twice, then the Confirm button to create the share.
 The Wizard automatically creates a dataset for the share and starts the SMB service so the share is immediately available.
-The new share is also be added to Sharing ‣ Windows (SMB).
+The new share will appear in Sharing ‣ Windows (SMB).

 Users can now access the share from any SMB client and will not be prompted for their username or password.
 For example, to access the share from a Windows system, open Explorer and click on Network.
 For this configuration example, a system named FREENAS appears with a share named insecure_smb.
 The user can copy data to and from the unauthenticated SMB share.